Appearance

 - Open your existing character Blueprint

-- Add Motion components from the Components panel:
+- Add all required Motion components from the Components panel:

 - Configure Enhanced Input bindings to trigger abilities